Symptoms of narcissistic personality disorder may include grandiosity, lack of insight, arrogance, and need for praise.

 - showing entitled behavior at home but nowhere else

-Some people experience a handful of symptoms that have a severe impact on interpersonal relationships and functioning.
+Some people experience a handful of symptoms of narcissistic personality disorder that have a severe impact on interpersonal relationships and functioning.
 Others have several mild traits that nonetheless affect daily life.

-The DSM-5 doesn’t detail different types of narcissistic personality, but some experts recognize four main presentations:
+The DSM-5 doesn’t detail different types of narcissistic personality, but some experts recognize four types of narcissism: